Flatpak#

 flatpak install org.openchemistry.Avogadro2

 After installation, Avogadro should show up in your applications menu/drawer like any other app.
-If not, you can always run a flatpak using:
+If not, you can always run a Flatpak from the CLI using:

 flatpak run org.openchemistry.Avogadro2